RadialSpark/SObject-Builder/README.md

 List<Account> a = (List<Account>)builder.validate().build(false);
 ```

-# Inserting record with the builder
+Inserting record with the builder

 ```
 Account a = (Account)builder.validate().build(true);
 ```

-# Reseting the values of a builder
+Reseting the values of a builder

 ```
 builder.reset();
 ```

-# Changing templates (resets builder)
+Changing templates (resets builder)

 ```
 builder.setTemplate(new AccountTemplates.StandardAccountTemplate());
 ```

+# Extending the Builder with Templates

+An abstract Template class has been provided.
+In order to extend the behavior of the builder, create child classes which extend template and pass them into the constructor as arguments.
+This will give extended power over default values, as well as required values, per template.